advclb/knowledge-base/git.md

 ### OneFlow

 [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow) is a simple yet useful Git branching model and workflow.
 You only maintain one branch: master.
 Each feature branch was forked from master and will then be merged back to master.
-It fits GitHub/GitLab/BitBucket perfectly. **Recommended for most projects**.
+It fits GitHub/GitLab/BitBucket perfectly.
+If the project is deployed automatically from master branch, the master + develop variant model is safer. **Recommended for most projects**.

 ### GitFlow